• Plage Bonaparte à Plouha (Côtes d'Armor) - Haut-lieu de la Résistance

 On this occasion, we had the honour of greeting three descendants of the crew members, who had come especially from England and Scotland: Anne Storer, daughter of Ernest E. Stapley, gunner, Christine Dawson, niece of Douglas A. Dawson, flight engineer, and Mike Duff, nephew of Peter Duff, wireless operator.

-Also present from England was the current Wing Commander of 115 Squadron, Nick Goodwyn, accompanied by two officers and members of the Finsbury Park Cycling Club of London, who made the bicycle trip from the Witchford air base and paid a special tribute to Ernest Stapley who was a member of the club before the war.
+Also present from England was the current Wing Commander of 115 RAF Squadron, Nick Goodwyn, accompanied by two officers and members of the Finsbury Park Cycling Club of London, who made the bicycle trip from the Witchford air base and paid a special tribute to Ernest Stapley who was a member of the club before the war.

-Coming from Belgium, members of an Association of Malines were keen to join this ceremony since a Lancaster of the same 115 Squadron crashed in April 1944 in their area.
+Coming from Belgium, members of an Association of Malines were keen to join this ceremony since a Lancaster of the same 115 RAF Squadron crashed in April 1944 in their area.

 Former combatants, standard bearers and the audience gathered at the entrance of the Gannes cemetery awaiting the arrival of the authorities.
 Then the long procession went to the graves of the seven airmen to the sound of bagpipes.